 I noticed that I don’t have anymore negative chatter in my head, and I’m not particularly worried or stressed about anything.

 My mind is at the quietest it’s ever been, and nothing is over-consuming my mental space.
 I’ve finally began to experience a sense of inner peace I’ve never experienced before and it feels amazing.

-I feel great just “being” me.
+I feel at peace just being me.